 How to Price Your Home Correctly

 Your agent has given you three numbers.
 The internet has given you five more.
 Your neighbour sold last month and insists you can ask higher.
-Your gut says something different.
-Pricing a home feels like guesswork until you understand what actually moves buyers to offer, and what makes them walk away without a word.
-Getting this right from the first day on the market matters more than any other single decision you'll make as a seller.
+Your gut says something else.
+Pricing a home feels like guesswork until you see what moves buyers to offer, and what makes them walk away without a word.

-Home pricing is the process of setting an asking price that reflects current market conditions, comparable sales, and the unique features of your property.
-It sits at the centre of selling your home successfully, too high and the property stagnates, attracting suspicion rather than offers; too low and you leave money behind that the market would have given you.
-The goal is to find the price that attracts the widest pool of qualified buyers and generates competition.
+Home pricing is how you set an asking price that reflects current market conditions, comparable sales, and the features of your own property.
+Learning to price your home well sits at the centre of a successful sale.
+Set it too high and the property stalls, drawing suspicion instead of offers.
+Set it too low and you leave money on the table that the market would have paid.
+The aim is the price that pulls in the widest pool of qualified buyers and creates competition.

 Key takeaways